 Please refer to AMD's website for more information about AMD graphics cards and their architectures.

-Open Shading Language and the Clip extension mode in the Image Texture Node are not supported.
+The Clip extension mode in Image Texture Node is not supported for HIP.

 oneAPI -- Intel